ansys/pymapdl/docs/source/user_guide/launcher.rst

 Initial Setup and Launching MAPDL Locally
 -----------------------------------------
-To run, ``ansys.mapdl`` needs to know the location of the MAPDL binary.
+To run, ``ansys.mapdl.core`` needs to know the location of the MAPDL binary.
 Most of the time this can be automatically determined, but non-standard installs will need to provide the location of MAPDL to ``ansys.mapdl``.
-When running for the first time, ``pyansys`` will request the location of the MAPDL executable.
-You can test your installation ``pyansys`` and set it up by running the following in
+When running for the first time, ``ansys-mapdl-core`` will request the location of the MAPDL executable.
+You can test your installation of PyMAPDL and set it up by running the following in python:
-python:

 .. code:: python